spandanag333/retail-data-pipeline/README.md

 ## Overview
 Built an end-to-end data pipeline to ingest, transform, and store product data from an external API.

+## 🎯 Objective

+To simulate a real-world data engineering pipeline including ingestion, transformation, and storage for downstream analytics.

-## Architecture
+## 🏗️ Architecture

-API → JSON → Pandas → CSV → SQLite → SQL Queries
+API → Raw JSON → Pandas → CSV → SQLite → SQL Queries

 ## Features
 - API-based data ingestion using Python